medavox/MuTime/README.md

 * Implements the full NTP, as opposed to the more basic SNTP (read: far more accurate time)
 * The NTP pool address you provide is resolved into multiple IP addresses
-* We query each IP multiple times, guarding against checks, and taking the best response
+* We query each IP multiple times, guarding against checks, and take the best response
-* If any one of the requests fail, we retry that failed request (alone) for a specified number of times
+* If any of the requests fail, we retry that failed request (alone) for a specified number of times
 * We collect all the responses and again filter for the best result as per the NTP spec

 ## Notes/tips: